Laravel-Backpack/docs/4.1/getting-started-basics.md

 php artisan backpack:crud tag #use singular, not plural
 ```

-This will create a simple CRUD panel, which you should now be able to see in the Sidebar.
+---

-> Notice we've used [laracasts/generators](https://github.com/laracasts/Laravel-5-Generators-Extended) to generate the migration.
-You can use whatever you want, but **we heavily recommend purchasing & using our brand-new [Backpack DevTools](https://backpackforlaravel.com/products/devtools) addon**.
-It'll help _immensely_ when working with more complicated Models.
-That's because you define the migration & model... in the browser 😱 And it generates models... with relationships 😱🥳
+In both cases, what we're getting is a simple CRUD panel, which you should now be able to see in the Sidebar.

 For a simple entry like this, the generated CRUD panel will even work "as is", no need for customizations.
 But don't expect this for more complex entities.
 They will usually have particularities and need customization.
 That's where Backpack shines - modifying anything in the CRUD Panel is easy and intuitive, once you understand how it works.

-The code above would generate:
+The methods above will generate:
 - a **migration** file
 - a **model** (```app\Models\Tag.php```)
 - a **request** file, for form validation (```app\Http\Requests\TagCrudRequest.php```)